steveicarus/iverilog/vvp/README.txt

 space using <twid> bits starting at <tbase>.
 The base value may be signed or unsigned.

-* The T<> argument

-This is the catch-all for arguments that are not otherwise handled.
-This references the bits directly in the thread.
-The format
-is:

-   T '<' <base>, <wid>, <su> '>'

-The <base> and <wid> are the base of a vector value in the thread and the width of the vector.
-The <su> is 's' or 'u' for signed or unsigned.

 TRUTH TABLES

 The logic that a functor represents is expressed as a truth table.
 The